The Hateful Eight: Plot

-Some coffee is brewed and laced with poison.
-Ruth and Jackson drink it and Jackson dies, but Ruth lives long enough to attack Daisy, who then shoots him dead with his own gun.
-Warren disarms Domergue, leaving her shackled to Ruth's corpse, and holds the others at gunpoint.
-He is joined by Mannix, whom Warren trusts because he nearly drank the poisoned coffee.
-Examining the evidence and revealing Minnie's hatred of Mexicans, Warren deduces that Bob is lying and promptly executes him.
-When Warren threatens to kill Daisy, Gage admits he poisoned the coffee.
-An unknown man hiding under the floorboards shoots Warren in the groin, leaving him unable to walk.
-Mobray pulls a .32 pistol from his coat and shoots Mannix, who returns fire and fatally wounds him.
+During the confrontation, the coffee is poisoned, which Daisy silently witnessed.
+Ruth and O.B. drink the coffee; O.B. dies, and Daisy kills the dying Ruth with his own gun.
+Warren disarms Daisy, leaving her shackled to Ruth's corpse, and holds the others at gunpoint except Mannix, who nearly drank the poisoned coffee himself.
+Mannix suspects Gage poisoned the coffee, while Warren deduces, with evidence, that Bob is lying about looking after the haberdashery and kills him.
+When Warren threatens to kill Daisy, Gage admits that he poisoned the coffee.
+An unknown man hiding under the floorboards shoots Warren in the groin, and Mobray and Mannix shoot and wound one another.

 A flashback shows Bob, Mobray, Gage, and Daisy's brother Jody arriving at the lodge hours earlier.
+They killed Minnie, Sweet Dave, and all their employees, but spared Smithers who was already there to create a believable setting in exchange for his silence.
+Once they finished hiding the bodies, cleaning the store, and hiding weapons for future use, Jody hid in the cellar as Ruth, Daisy, O.B., Warren and Mannix arrived.

-They gun down Minnie, her two servants, and all but one of her customers; Smithers is spared when he agrees to stay silent while the group prepares to spring Daisy from Ruth's custody.
-The bodies are hastily thrown down the well outside.
-Once they finish cleaning the store, Jody hides in the cellar.
-In the present, Mannix and Warren, both seriously wounded, hold Daisy, Gage, and Mobray at gunpoint.
+In the present, Warren and Mannix, both seriously wounded, hold Daisy, Gage, and Mobray at gunpoint.
 When they threaten to kill Daisy, Jody surrenders and is executed by Warren.
-The surviving gang members offer Mannix a deal.
-They claim fifteen hired guns are waiting in Red Rock in case the rescue attempt fails.
-If Mannix kills Warren, they will spare him and allow him to collect the bounty on the dying Mobray and the deceased Bob.
+The surviving gang members claim fifteen hired guns are waiting in Red Rock and offer a deal: if Mannix kills Warren, they will spare him and allow him to collect the bounty on the dying Mobray and the deceased Bob (whose real names are revealed as "English" Pete Hicox and Marco "the Mexican", respectively).
+Warren kills Hicox when he tries to persuade Mannix.
+Warren and Mannix then kill Gage (whose real name is "Grouch" Douglass) when he grabs a pistol hidden under a table.

-Warren shoots Mobray dead, and he and Mannix then kill Gage.
-Warren tries to shoot Daisy but is out of bullets.
-He asks Mannix for his gun, but Mannix refuses, wanting to hear Daisy out after deducing that Daisy lied about the hired guns.
-Mannix faints from blood loss as Warren watches helplessly as Daisy frees herself by hacking off Ruth's arm.
-Before she can shoot Warren, Mannix regains consciousness and wounds her.
-As he aims for the killing shot, Warren persuades his ally to hang her in honor of Ruth, who was known as "The Hangman" for always bringing his bounties in alive to the gallows.
-The two wounded men succeed in hanging Daisy from the rafters.
-As they lie dying, Mannix reads aloud Warren's fake Lincoln letter, complimenting his attention to detail.
+Mannix hears Daisy's proposal but deduces she is lying.
+When Mannix faints from blood loss, Daisy chops off Ruth's arm and goes for a gun, but Mannix reawakens and wounds her.
+Mannix and Warren hang Daisy from the rafters in honor of Ruth, who always brought his bounty to the gallows (which earned him the nickname "the Hangman").
+As they lie dying, Mannix reads aloud Warren's fake Lincoln letter, complimenting its detail.